 In your anger, do not sin: Do not let the sun go down while you are still angry, and do not give the devil a foothold.
 (Ephesians 4:26-27)

 We need to know that anger in itself is not a sin.
 It is a God-given emotion.
-God lets us know that there can also be divine or righteous anger that is acceptable to Him.
+God lets us know that divine or righteous anger can also be acceptable to Him.

 God gave us our emotions to help us control and express our feelings, not so they can control us.
 As when Jesus threw the money changers out of the temple in Matthew 21:12.
 Jesus was angered but did not sin.

 God warns us not to sin due to our anger and commit acts like disobedience or hurting someone physically.
-For example, Moses struck the rock out of anger and, because of his disobedience, was not allowed into the promised land with the Children of Israel.
+For example, Moses struck the rock out of anger and was not allowed into the promised land with the Children of Israel because of his disobedience.
 Read Numbers chapter 20.

 The Bible also addresses anger in James 1:19-20: “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: For the wrath of man worketh not the righteousness of God.”